-PURPOSE OF THE 2025B CERTIFICATES...
-Proceeds from the sale of the 2025B Certificates will be used for (i) constructing and improving streets and roads including related drainage, landscaping, signalization, lighting, pedestrian walkways and tunnels and signage related thereto; (ii) constructing improvements and extensions to the City's combined waterworks and sewer system consisting of transmission lines; and (iii) legal, fiscal and engineering fees in connection with such projects.
+PURPOSE OF THE CERTIFICATES . . .
+Proceeds from the sale of the Certificates will be used for (i) constructing improvements to Grand Park consisting of pavilions, furniture, restrooms, dog park, shade structures, bike park, lighting and signage, playgrounds and play areas, landscaping, trails, and irrigation, all of which are generally accessible to the public and a part of the City's park system; (ii) constructing improvements and extensions to the City's combined waterworks and sewer system and water reuse system consisting of transmission and interceptor lines, pump stations and storage; and (iii) legal, fiscal and engineering fees in connection with such projects.